Getting Better Cellular Data Speeds

 Frequency Bands Explained

-Each carrier has its cellular network deployed over a variety of wireless frequency bands.
-If you want access to a carrier’s entire network, it helps to understand your carrier's roadmap and cellular frequency bands so you can select the right signal enhancing gear.
+Each carrier's cellular network uses various and often carrier-specific wireless frequency bands.
+If you want access to a carrier’s entire network, it's helpful to understand the frequency bands the carrier supports, allowing you to select the right signal-enhancing gear.

 Hidden Multipliers: MIMO & Carrier Aggregation